 At the crossroads of cultures

-Uzbek culture was forged by incorporating the traditions of the peoples who successively occupied the territory of present-day Uzbekistan.
-It would be more accurate to speak of a range of cultures in the sense that each region has integrated the various influences in its own way.
-The first painted rocks in the region date back to primitive societies.
-The treasure of Amu Darya confirms the existence of an art developed in this area as early as the Bronze Age.
-The ritual sculptures and terracotta figurines found at the archaeological sites of Jarkutan and Molallitepa attest to the pictorial traditions established at that time.
+Uzbek culture was forged by incorporating the traditions of the populations that successively occupied the territory of present-day Uzbekistan.
+The earliest rock paintings in the region date back to primitive societies: they can be found in the Tashkent oasis, the Ferghana valley and the western Tien-Shan (bestiary and hunting scenes).
+The Amou Darya treasure confirms the existence of elaborate art in this area as early as the Bronze Age.
+Ritual sculptures and terracotta figurines found at the Jarkutan and Molallitepa archaeological sites attest to pictorial traditions established at this time.

 Antiquity and Kushan art

-Between the 4th century B.C. and the 4th century A.D., all the major arts experienced an exceptional flourishing.
-The interiors of temples, palaces and castles are adorned with magnificent paintings, sculptures and goldsmiths' pieces.
+Between the 4th century BC and the 4th century AD, all the major arts flourished.
+The interiors of temples, palaces and castles were adorned with magnificent paintings, sculptures and silverware.

 Khaganat Empire